trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

 ## Discussion and Limitations

-Our Intercept is interpreted as when the predictor variables are log(x) = 0, the expected median of suicides per 100,000 people is around 1689.14 with a baseline of female, age between 15-24 years and region of Australia and New Zealand.
-We will discuss this high amount in limitations.
+Our intercept is interpreted as when the mean-centered population and gdp per capita are log(x) = 0, the expected median of suicides per 100,000 people is around 1689.14 with a baseline of female, age between 15-24 years and region of Australia and New Zealand.
+We will discuss this high number in limitations.
 When population is doubled, the median of suicides/100k is expected to multiply by a factor of 0.105, which shows that increases in population correlate with lower suicide rates.
-In general countries a higher GDP because when when GDP / capita is doubled, the median of suicides/100k is expected to multiply by a factor of 0.93.
-When the gender is male, the the median of suicides/100k is expected to multiply by a factor of 2.85 when compared to the baseline of females
+In general, countries with higher GDP have lower suicide rates because when GDP / capita is doubled, the median of suicides/100k is expected to multiply by a factor of 0.93.
+When the gender is male, the median of suicides/100k is expected to multiply by a factor of 2.85 when compared to the baseline of females.

-We see the lowest increases in suicide rate in the Northern America model, but the greatest increases in western Europe; however, since gdp per capita interacts greatly with this those effects are limited.
+We see the lowest increases in suicide rate in the Northern America region, but the greatest increases in western Europe; however, since gdp per capita interacts with region, those effects are limited.
 For Northern America, we also did predictions based on sex, population, and age.
-We empirically found that in North America, as age increases.
-This corroborates the general intercepts.
+We empirically found that in North America, as age increases, suicide rates tend to increase as well.
+This does not corroborate the general coeffiients with respect to region.
 However, since region is generally not significant, our original hypothesis regarding suicides being dependent on region is not extremely valid.

-Suicide rate in general can vary a lot depending on the year.
-Just looking at it by year, we noticed that some countries’ average values tend to change over time.
-As such, our model might not be the most accurate; however, we can predict certain things to a reasonable degree of accuracy.
-HDI is a limitation because you can only calculate that every 5 years.
-For predicting, we have to plug in numbers that make sense for a region, or else it gives us a negative grade.
-In terms of what we could have done better, we could have assessed multicollinearity before selecting the model, which may have changed the variables in the final model.
-We also could have renamed our mean-centered variables so that we wouldn’t get confused later on when trying to differentiate.
-If we were to conduct this project again, we would utilize a time series model, as suicide rates vary across time.

 Before we checked for multicollinearity, the intercept for our final model was a reasonable number of approximately 12 suicides per 100,000, which seemed to fit the distribution of suicides per 100,000 seen in EDA.
-However, after removing HDI and gdp\_for\_year from the final model while checking for multicollinearity, the intercept shot up to approximately 1689 suicides per 100,000.
+However, after removing HDI and log gdp\_for\_year from the final model while checking for multicollinearity, the intercept shot up to approximately 1689 suicides per 100,000.
 This is an error that we would want to look into in the future.
 Additionally, the coefficient for 5-14 years is extremely high in both final models, which also does not make